How To Get An Autistic Child To Sleep – Advices for Parents

 Frequently Asked Questions

-How to get them to sleep in their own bed?
+How can I get my autistic child to sleep in their own bed?

 1. Institute a reward system.
 You may need to incentivize your little one to resist the urge to crawl into bed with you.
 Let them know that if they express their independence by sleeping in their own bed, they’ll get a reward in return.
-It might be a new coloring book, extra one-on-one time with mom, or a trip to the beach.
+Reward systems are used often with autistic children, both by parents and educators.
+Children with autism seem to feel less rewarded by social things20, so you might implement some sort of token reward system21 that culminates in a new gift or experience.

 2. Provide a safety net.
 This tip is closely linked to the reward system.
-Sometimes an autistic child will need mom and dad close by.
-You can give him or her a number of “free passes” that they can use when they really need to be close.
+Sometimes an autistic child will need a parent or guardian close by.
+You can give your child a number of “free passes” that they can use when they really need to be close.
+Once the free passes are up, though, be sure to enforce the boundary.
+Autistic children need boundaries22, even if they might have trouble understanding them.

 3. The vanishing chair.
-Instead of your child coming into your bed to fall asleep, have them lay in their bed but place a chair right next to them.
+Instead of your child coming into your bed to fall asleep, have them lie in their bed but place a chair right next to them23.
 Sit with them until they fall asleep or until they feel comfortable with you leaving (this time should be no more than 20 minutes).
 Every night, gradually move the chair further away until you are at the door.
-The final step is to not be in the room at all but to promise to “check-in” after a set amount of time.
+The final step is to not be in the room at all but to promise to check in after a set amount of time.

 Are there sleep medications for children?